timomra/TimThesis/README.md

 # Diphenyleneiodonium Induces Global changes to Histone regulation in MYCN-amplified Neuroblastoma
 If you are reading this, thank you for visiting my GitHub repo :).

-These are the scripts I used to analyse data for my thesis.
+These are the scripts I used to analyse data for my undergrad thesis.

 I analysed histone mass spectrometry, total proteomics and RNA-seq data.
 I also queried the ChEMBL database